sdsc-hpc-students/sdsc-hpc-students.github.io/source/scc/index.md

 ---

 <p style="color:red">IN THE NEWS!!!!</p>
 This year our team was selected!
-See [here](https://hpc-students.sdsc.edu/2022-06-18-SDSC-UCSD-Team-Selected-for-SCC22/) for more details.
+For more information, see: https://hpc-students.sdsc.edu/2022-06-18-SDSC-UCSD-Team-Selected-for-SCC22/

 # About the Student Cluster Competition